Tarasp Castle: History

 The Matsch family held Tarasp for about a century and a half.
 When the lands of the Counts of Tyrol were inherited by the Dukes of Austria, the Matschs became Habsburg vassals.
 In 1422 Frederick VII of Toggenburg inherited Tarasp through his wife Elisabeth von Matsch, but when he died in 1436, it returned to the Matsch family.
 In 1464 Ulrich IX von Matsch sold the castle to Sigmund of Austria, which triggered an uprising in Lower Engadine.
 While the Austrians were able to retain control over the region, relations remained tense between the castle and the locals.
 When the Protestant Reformation was adopted in Engadine the situation became worse.
 In 1548 and again in 1578 Protestant locals attacked and attempted to capture the castle.
 Despite additional fortifications, in 1612 they successfully stormed and burned Tarasp.
 A lightning strike in 1625 set the castle on fire again and killed the daughter of the Austrian representative in the castle.

-Over the next centuries, Tarasp was occupied by a number of administrators, but remained under Austrian control.
-By the 18th century Tarasp was the only Austrian territory in Switzerland.
+In 1687 Leopold I, Holy Roman Emperor granted the Lordship and the castle of Tarasp to the Austrian House of Dietrichstein as an immediate territory of the Holy Roman Empire.
+After the French invasion of Switzerland and the creation of the Helvetic Republic, in 1803 the castle was taken from the Austrians and given to the Republic.
+In the course of the 1803 Reichsdeputationshauptschluss and the Act of Mediation, it was incorporated into the Canton of Graubünden.
 Throughout this period, the castle was often expanded and renovated to its present appearance.
-After the French invasion of Switzerland and the creation of the Helvetic Republic, in 1803 the castle was taken from the Austrians and given to the Republic.
-A few months later, when the Republic collapsed, the castle was transferred to the newly created Canton of Graubünden.
 After about 1815 the castle was abandoned and rapidly fell into ruin.

 Initially the Canton planned to turn the castle into a prison, but eventually gave up the idea as too expensive and began looking for a buyer.
 The von Planta family bought it in 1856, began repairing it and replaced the damaged roof.
 In 1900 it was purchased by Dr. Lingner of Dresden, who restored the castle for a decade from 1906 to 1916.
 After his death, Grand Duke Ernest Louis of Hesse inherited the castle from Lingner.
 It was turned into a museum in 1919.
 In 2004 the von Hessen family announced that they wanted to sell the castle.
 In 2008 the municipality of Tarasp agreed to investigate purchasing it and converting it into a cultural and tourist attraction.
 In 2010 the Fundaziun Chastè da Tarasp was created to seek funding and administer the castle after it was purchased.
 After the Foundation struggled to raise funding, in 2015 Swiss artist Not Vital announced that he would purchase the castle.
 In March 2016 Not Vital acquired the castle for CHF 7.9 million.